Are you using the right credit card when ordering food for delivery?

 You’ll also enjoy up to $120 in annual dining credits — which are broken up into $10 statement credits each month — when you pay with the Amex Gold at food delivery services Grubhub and Seamless, along with purchases at The Cheesecake Factory, Ruth’s Chris Steak House, Boxed and participating Shake Shack locations.

-Amex recently also added a few new perks to the Amex Gold, including a complimentary Uber Eats Pass membership for up to 12 months when card members enroll by December 31, 2021.
-And starting in early 2021, you’ll also get up to $10 each month in Uber Cash with the Amex Gold, which can be used either for Uber rides or for Uber Eats orders.
+Amex recently also added a few new perks to the Amex Gold, including up to $10 each month in Uber Cash, which can be used either for Uber rides or for Uber Eats orders.
+And you’ll also get a complimentary Uber Eats Pass membership for up to 12 months with the card when you enroll by December 31, 2021.

 The Amex Gold’s current 60,000-point welcome bonus — available after you spend $4,000 on purchases in your first three months of card membership — is the highest we’ve ever seen on the card.
 Those Amex Membership Rewards points are worth at least $600 when you redeem them via Amex Travel for airfare, and you can potentially get even more value than that with Amex’s transfer partners.